-This is the title song of Ben Harper's album Walk Away.
-Eliza Carthy sang and played it on keyboard piano and strings on her 1998 album Red with Martin Green, piano accordion, Sam Thomas, drums, percussion and Moog, Barnaby Stradling, electric bass and Moog, and Ed Boyd, acoustic guitar.
+Eliza Carthy sang and played it Walk Away on keyboard, piano and strings on her 1998 album Red with Martin Green, piano accordion, Sam Thomas, drums, percussion and Moog, Barnaby Stradling, electric bass and Moog, and Ed Boyd, acoustic guitar.

 Oh no, here comes that sun again,

 That means another day without you my friend.

 And it hurts me to look into the mirror at myself

 And it hurts even more to have to be with somebody else.

 And it’s so hard to do and so easy to say